roefinoavrililo/Discord.JS-Leveling-Bot/README.md

 3. Packages you need to install: Discord.JS, better-sqlite3, canvas, fs.
 4. DB Browser (SQLite) *optional

+## IMPORTANT NOTE
+You cannot host this bot on Heroku since Heroku cannot write files such as sqlite files.
+You can host your bot on Something.Host, Make sure you have join [This Server](https://discord.gg/hosting) for free hosting services.

 Make sure you turn these on!
 Go to: `https://discord.com/developers/applications/yourclientid/bot`
 ![logo](https://cdn.discordapp.com/attachments/740789315407183872/777849276150710282/unknown.png)